marcinbojko/hv-packer/README.md

 - credentials for Windows machines: Administrator/password (removed after sysprep)
 - credentials for Linux machines: root/password
 - for Windows based machines adjust your settings in ./scripts/phase-2.ps1
-- for Linux based machines adjust your settings in ./files/gen2-centos/provision.sh and ./files/gen2-centos/puppet.conf
+- for Linux based machines adjust your settings in ./values/centos7.yml or ./values/centos7_docker.yml
-- no `docker` repo will be added  and no `docker-related` packages will be installed - this build creates and mount separated volume (size specified by variable) for docker
+- no `docker` repo will be added  and no `docker-related` packages will be installed - this build only creates and mounts separated volume (size specified by variable) for docker

 ### Hyper-V Generation 2 CentOS 7.9

-Run `hv_centos79_docker.ps1`
+Run `hv_centos79.ps1`

 ### Hyper-V Generation 2 CentOS 7.9 Image with extra docker volume

 Run `hv_centos79_docker.ps1`

-### Vagrant support - CentOS 7.x
+### Hyper-V Generation 2 CentOS 7.9 Vagrant support

-Experimental support for vagrant machines `hv_centos79_vagrant.ps1` for CentOS 7.9
+Run `hv_centos79_vagrant.ps1`

 ## Known issues